-- First Year Undergraduate Students who secure admission to the College and desire Hostel Accommodation should submit the Application Form attached to the Hostel Prospectus. - The duly filled form should be submitted to the Hostel on the day of admission to the college. - The following documents should be submitted along with the Hostel Admission Form: - i.
-College Admission Fee Receipt - ii.
+- First Year Undergraduate Students who secure admission to the College and desire Hostel accommodation should clearly indicate this in the Online Admission Form. - The college will notify the merit list of students being offered a hostel seat in accordance with an announce schedule. - Selected students will be required to pay the first instalment of the college fees online on the college portal. - Selected students will be required to upload the following documents: - College Admission Fee Receipt - ii.
 Attested Copy of Class XII Marksheet - iii.
 Proof of Out-station Residence in the form of an Out-Station Resident Certificate issued in the name of the candidate by competent local authorities at the place of residence.
-The certificate could be from the District Magistrate, the Local Employer of the parent or an Affidavit. - The name of the Local Guardian given in the Hostel Admission Form will be subject to approval of the college authorities.
-The College reserves the right to ask for a change of Local Guardian. - Incomplete Applications will be rejected. - The decision of the Hostel Admission Committee will be final. - The application for admission to the hostel should be made immediately after admission to the college.
+The certificate could be from the District Magistrate, the Local Employer of the parent or an Affidavit. - Incomplete Applications will be rejected. - The decision of the Hostel Admission Committee will be final.

-For further details, refer to the Miranda House Hostel Bulletin of Information for 2015-2016.
+For further details, refer to the Miranda House Hostel Bulletin of Information 2018-2019.